gsa-oes/office-of-evaluation-sciences/pages/Building-Evidence/collaborations.md

 title: Other Collaborations
 permalink: /collaborations/
 image:
 summary: OES supports agencies on a variety of pressing implementation challenges.

-In addition to supporting agencies in conducting evaluations, OES has provided support to agency partners in developing resources and answering key questions.
+<p>In addition to supporting agencies in conducting evaluations, OES has provided support to agency partners in developing resources and answering key questions. </p>

 filters:
   - key: year